cloud-66-internal/help.cloud66.com/_skycap/the-basics/formations-stencils-and-snapshots.md

 As your application evolves, so do the configuration files that are required to run it on the infrastructure: new components like Redis or Memcached are added and old ones removed, application configurations and secrets change and the number of micro-services keeps growing.
 This means you need to keep your configuration files not only flexible and managable, but also version controlled.

 Storing your configuration files in your source code, next to the rest of the code is one option.
-But what if your application is not store in a single git repository (mono-repo) and is developed and controlled by different teams?
+But what if your application is not stored in a single git repository (mono-repo) and is developed and controlled by different teams?
 How do you ensure configuration changes that are required by developers of a certain service are in lock-step with the code?

 Also with secrets being stored in Kubernetes configuration files, how do you manage access to secrets to your team?